Progress Report

 Deep canyons run between the mesas of Shipal-Shin.

 Description: The red canyons of Shipal-Shin rise up far to the south adjoining the Velothi Mountains, lowering their heights and forming a natural border both with Cyrodiil and Black Marsh.
-Aside from nomadic Shipal Clans, isolated Hlaalu settlements can be found in the canyons, with inhabitants tilling the red soil and tending the sparse foliage.
+Aside from nomadic Shinathi clans, isolated Hlaalu settlements can be found in the canyons, with inhabitants tilling the red soil and tending the sparse foliage.
 The most prominent city of Shipal-Shin is Narsis, the capital of House Hlaalu, grown grand and decadent from the wealth gained by supplying the Empire’s failing Black Marsh settlements.
 Nearly all supplies destined for Stormhold pass through Narsis first and the Hlaalu are sure to take their pound of meat.

 Othreleth Woods